jessepav/lacygoill-wiki-backup/tmsu.md

     /home/.tmsu/db
     /.tmsu/db

-This allows you to have a TMSU database for a particular set of files.
+This lets you have a TMSU database for a particular set of files.
 To set up such a database, use the `init` subcommand, which will create a new database under the current working directory:

     $ cd /some/path
     $ tmsu init